A NASH Diet Food List for Your Liver

 Lean proteins

 For those with advanced NASH (cirrhosis), doctors often recommend increasing protein intake.
-But eating the right protein is key.
-Rather than eating red meat, which is high in fat, incorporate these protein sources:2,3
+However, eating the right protein is key.
+Instead of eating red meat, which is high in fat, incorporate these protein sources:2,3

 • Eggs